-15.3 Procedures
+10.3 Procedures

-15.3.1 Procedures Outline
+10.3.1 Procedures Outline

 Normal phases of project development will include Initiation; Scoping and Scheduling; Preliminary Design; Final Design; and Construction.
-Each phase involves activities and events needed to complete the project while verifying to KDOT compliance with applicable State Laws and Regulations as well as the Code of Federal Regulations, Title 23 CFR, Part 771 and applicable Non-Title 23 CFR, Part 771 federal requirements.
+Each phase involves activities and events needed to complete the project while verifying to KDOT compliance with applicable State Laws and Regulations as well as the Code of Federal Regulations, Title 23 CFR, Part 771 (Environmental Impact and Related Procedures) and applicable Non-Title 23 CFR, Part 771 federal requirements.
 Activities listed are common to the various types and scopes of projects that are developed under federal aid non-full oversight procedures.
-Activities are designated by a number, and instructions are provided for the completion of each.
-Forms listed in the Activities instructions may be used, or the LPA may develop, with KDOT's approval, its own forms for submittal to KDOT to accomplish the verification.
+Forms listed may be used, or the LPA may develop, with KDOT's approval, its own forms for submittal to KDOT to accomplish the verification.

-15.3.2 Project Development Procedures for Locally Administered Projects
+10.3.2 Project Development Procedures for Locally Administered Projects

-15.3.2.1 Initiation, Scoping and Scheduling Phase
+10.3.2.1 Initiation, Scoping and Scheduling Phase

-15.3.2.1.1 LPA Project Identification - Primary Responsibility - LPA
+10.3.2.1.1 LPA Project Identification - Primary Responsibility - LPA